Limitation of current living space

 The back of the home had originally been open to the now lush communal back garden by way of a verandah, so floor-to-ceiling industrial conservatory windows were installed in the kitchen, thereby connecting the interior space to the garden.
 “The windows were a great choice in almost every respect,” Christan says.
 “They’re affordable, locally made and readily available.
 But most importantly, they let in a lot of natural light as the back of the apartment is quite dark.”

 Rather than build a fitted kitchen, the couple made use of shelves across the windows for storage and have assembled a “creative” central island including an old table and a hospital unit on wheels.
 “The kitchen is still very much a work in progress,” Christan says.
-Both Chris and Christan love the old black and white marble floor tiles on the front verandah and so replicated them in the kitchen and bathroom.
+Both Chris and Christan love the old black and white marble floor tiles on the front verandah, and luxious dining table and chair set and so replicated them in the kitchen and bathroom.
 New white subway tiles cover the bathroom walls, while contemporary fittings complete the makeover.

 A spiral staircase leads upstairs to the home office that looks out through the conservatory windows onto the garden beyond.
 The spare bedroom, a more private enclosed area, is positioned alongside it.